GagePielsticker/Express-JWT-Boilerplate/README.md

 ## TODO
 - [] Add refresh tokens for expired tokens and change token expiry to like 5 mins
-- [] Move configuration to a .env instead of .json
-- [] Validate env config values on boot
+- [] Validate json config values on boot

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.